Coping with change

 • Consider contacting someone who’s been through the change you’re being asked to experience.
 A colleague, mentor or someone outside of your workplace who’s adopted a similar change can give you advice or support.

-• It can also be helpful to find out what supports your benefits or employee assistance program offers.
+• It can also be helpful to find out what supports your benefits plan or employee assistance program offers.
 Many extended benefits programs include career counselling, coaching and other supports that can help you navigate change.

 When we stop resisting an inevitable change, we have the energy and focus to consider ways to make it easier to incorporate the change.